akkartik/mu/Readme.md

 The name of a value is for humans, but what the computer needs to access it is its address.
-Mu maps names to addresses for you like in other languages, but in a more deconstructed, decentralized, programmable manner.
+Mu maps names to addresses for you like in other languages, but in a more transparent, lightweight, hackable manner.
 This instruction:

 ```lisp
   z:integer <- add x:integer, y:integer